freeswitch/mod_janus/README.md

 The module will only support audio calls - video calls will be rejected.
 The long polling HTTP interface is used in communication with Janus.
 No provision is given to the Websocket interface.

+*mod_janus does not currently support trickle-ICE #2.
+You may need to run Janus with the `full-trickle` command line flag set.*

 ## Table of Contents

 * [Table of Contents](#table-of-contents)